kevinxuv/scaffold/README.md

 # Scaffold

-A command line tool to scaffold python project
+A command line tool for scaffold python project